 This delicious dish combines sweet mangos, sticky rice, and coconut cream syrup.
 It’s incredibly sweet, and the mango and cream sauce makes it a great snack or desert.

 Speaking of sticky rice, I could eat just sticky rice all day.
 In fact, I often do.
 It’s a late-night snack.
 I’ll find a sticky-rice seller, buy a few portions of it, and walk around eating nothing but rice.

 Pad Fuktong Sai Kai

-Thai Iced Tea (Cha Manao) – Ok, not really a “food” but there’s nothing more sweet and more delicious to drink than Thai lemon ice tea.
+OK, not really a “food,” but there’s no drink more sweet and more delicious than Thai lemon iced tea.
 This dark tea mixed with sugar and limes is sweet, delicious, and just a little tart.
 I drink a few of these everyday and have been known to drink the whole thing in one gulp.

 Thai food has a well-deserved reputation for excellence, and there’s nothing as good as Thai food as in Thailand.
 You just don’t get the whole atmosphere of street food cuisine in the westernized restaurants.
 I can find a lot of international cuisines outside their home countries, but with Thai food, I’m only ever really satisfied when I’m eating a bowl of soup at a little plastic table on a street in Bangkok.